Why Programmers And Coders Are Bad Traders

-Programmers are bad traders because they look at the market like science.
+Programmers and coders often fail in trading because they look at the market like science.
 But the market is completely different from math and other sciences.
 The market is non-stationary, non-binary, and evolves all the time.
-You need “alpha-skills”, not “coding skills”, to succeed in the markets.
+You need “alpha skills”, not “coding skills”, to succeed in the markets.

 Programmers and coders believe the market is binary